Study at a British boarding school in an historic town where you will be close to central London

 • The RIC Lower School has a connection with iconic fictional astronaut Major Tom and rock star alien Ziggy Stardust.
 New Road House, home to our younger students, is fondly remembered by many in Rochester as The Good Companions Club.
 A young David Bowie is recorded as performing at the club in 1964, before his career blasted off into the popular cultural firmament.

 • Other famous people with Rochester connections include musician Nitin Sawhney and children’s entertainer Rod Hull who lived for a time with his Emu in Restoration House.

-• RIC’s new boarding house, the former Dickens Hotel on New Road will have 35 hotel standard single rooms.
+• RIC’s boarding house, the former Dickens Hotel on New Road has 35 hotel standard single rooms.
 Its restoration sees the striking building which housed the University School of Rochester from 1897 to 1940 returned to educational use.

 • Rochester is also home of the medieval manuscript the Codex Roffensis one of the most important surviving texts from the Middle Ages.